wxcctechsummit/holcct2107/labslive/lab5.md

 - Have the agent go ready after you said “I need an agent”.
 - The Agent should get the call, and be able to view the transcript on the agent desktop.

+## Video: BONUS Content - How the CiscoLive Test Bot is Configured on CCAI

+> The following video outlines the process on how to create the CCAI Bot on Google dialog flow.
+This is purely for informational purposes only since a Cisco Billing account is used in the lab.

+> **Note: You will not need to configure anything as a part of this section.**

+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/9R2MMQhmUa8?rel=0" title="WxCC Lab 5 : CCAI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

 ## Congratulations!
 You're All done with the Bonus Lab!